LiveNathan/blog/_posts/overlap-save.md

 - Circular vs. linear convolution effects
 - Implementation details

-In my experience the two samples above should produce matching results to a precision of 1e-14, which is high!
+In my experience, the two samples above should produce matching results to a precision of 1e-14, which is high!

 ### Why Real-time Applications Need Frequency Domain Approaches